-Many founders present at the event also pointed out that it’s easier to pivot in the early stages of a business.
+Many founders present at Latitude59 also pointed out that it’s easier to pivot in the early stages of a business.
 They advised new founders not to include investors too early (if possible) and to do their market validation properly, as this usually helps point them in the right direction and find their market fit.

 Too often it’s a lack of communication and clarity that creates problems for other parts of a business.

 He also shared with his Latitude59 audience an opinion about how to tell if someone is a good fit for a specific role within a company.
 His approach?
 Let them try it out.
 There’s no surefire way to know beforehand.

 Overall it seemed that there were two main ways of looking at the pandemic: as an opportunity to innovate or as an obligation to stay in survival mode.
 Choose your side wisely.

 At Latitude59, Vicky Brock beautifully stated that “there’s more to a startup than raising money, being really good at pitching, and having a great idea.”
 Her main argument was this: if you don’t have that moment where a customer goes “I need this product.
 I need it so much that I’m willing to spend my own money on it even if my darned financial director doesn’t let me renew the contract,” then you don’t have a product-market fit.
 It’s great to get input about decision-making from your investors, your board, and the entrepreneurial ecosystem.
 But your number one concern should be prioritizing your daily interactions with your customers.
 Customers will give you real insight into how to deliver something meaningful and take your product from good to great.

 But how can a startup in its early stages find its product-market fit?
 From a technical point of view, it is possible to set up a strategy to meet this goal.
 The magic lies in two words: quick iterations.
 Basically, you need to optimize for time to market.